cmzhang19/1D-convection-diffusion/README.md

         -Upwind Differencing
         -Power-Law Differencing

-The resulting system of equations is solved by TDMA.
+The resulting equation system of equations is solved by TDMA.